-4.2 Randomization
+4.2 Baseline Assessment and Randomization

-Randomization will occur at the Data Coordinating Center (DCC) (Details provided in section 9.1).
-The patients and research staff including the MRI physicians and interventional cardiologists will be blinded to the treatment group.
-All patients will be advised to take aspirin 325 mg and Plavix (clopidogrel) 75 mg for 24 months and will be advised to take statins, beta-blockers and angiotensin converting enzyme (ACE) inhibitors per guideline recommended care unless contraindicated.
-Patients with an LVEF <40% will be advised to take an aldosterone antagonist unless contraindicated by renal insufficiency or hyperkalemia.
+A total of 120 patients will be enrolled in this study.
+All patients will be advised to take aspirin and Plavix (clopidogrel) 75 mg for 24 months.
+All patients will be advised to take usual post-MI care medications including statins, beta-blockers and ACE inhibitors unless contraindicated per guidelines.
+Patients with LVEF <40% will be advised to take an aldosterone antagonist unless contraindicated by creatinine $\geq$ 2.5 or potassium $\geq$ 5.0.
+Examination of baseline variables by clinical center will permit an assessment of standard post-MI care heterogeneity across centers.
 All Investigators are required to adhere to the standard medical management of acute myocardial infarction for all patients entering the trial.